JJUB55170U The Digital Age and Intellectual Property Rights

 5. Trade secrets law is also becoming increasingly important in the digital age.
 Even though it is not an IP right as such, trade secret law plays an important and increasingly important role in the context of technical innovation.
 One of the main characteristics of all IP rights is that the creation or technical innovation is in one way or another disclosed to the public.
 This has positive effects for society, which can take cognizance of those creations and innovations, but that is not always what creators and innovators want.
 In some cases, they may want to keep matters secret, as that can give them an important lead time advantage on the market.
 In this course we will discuss what trade secret law is all about, both from a legal and economic perspective, and we will see how the digital age makes trade secrets rather important.

-This course will allow BA students to acquire not only knowledge about an area of technology and law which is crucial for their future careers (as indeed the future of the law will be in one way or another be in combination with technology), but also develop analytical skills and competences so as to be capable of analysing critically and resolving legal problems in the abovementioned areas of the law in a real-life setting, whilst at the same time it stimulates critical thinking on the part of students so that whatever is learned during this course can also be applied in a policy making environment.
+This course will allow BA students to acquire not only knowledge about a fascinating area of technology and law which will, whether we like it or not, shape present and future society in probably fundamental ways, and which is crucial for their future careers (as indeed the future of the law will be in one way or another be in combination with the technologies discussed in this course), but also develop analytical skills and competences so as to be capable of analysing critically and resolving legal problems in the abovementioned areas of the law in a real-life setting, whilst at the same time it stimulates critical thinking on the part of students so that whatever is learned during this course can also be applied in a policy making environment.

 - Demonstrate knowledge and understanding of the basic rules relating to copyright, patents, trade secrets, including open source software, and enforcement of the aforementioned intellectual property rights.